WATCH: Minnesota Department of Health holds press conference on state’s COVID-19 response | Wadena Pioneer Journal

-ST. PAUL — The Minnesota Department of Health held a conference call to brief members of the media on the latest public health information regarding COVID-19 on Thursday, Jan.
-7.
+ST. PAUL — The Minnesota Department of Health held a conference call to brief members of the media on the latest public health information regarding COVID-19 at 2 p.m.
+Monday, Jan.
+11.

-Speakers included MDH Commissioner Jan Malcolm, Minnesota Department of Employment and Economic Development Commissioner Steve Grove and MDH Infectious Disease Director Kris Ehresmann.
+Speakers included MDH Commissioner Jan Malcolm, MDH Infectious Disease Director Kris Ehresmann, and Sara Vetter, Assistant Director of the MDH Public Health Lab.

-Watch a livestream of the event below.
-Refresh your browser closer to the start time if the video player does not display.

 As a public service, we’ve opened this article to everyone regardless of subscription status.
 If this coverage is important to you, please consider supporting local journalism by clicking on the subscribe button in the upper right-hand corner of the homepage.